 Great staff are invaluable – they are the ones championing your products, values, and service.
 Equipping them with the tools they need to create memorable customer experiences is integral to customer retention.
 It’s simple to measure your sales from your POS or expected revenues by taking inventory, but are you tying those numbers back to your staff?
 Who is contributing to your bottom line and how are they spending their time?

 Measuring your staff productivity empowers managers to make informed decisions when making hiring or staff scheduling.

-While there is no one formula for tracking staff productivity, here are four criteria you can use to quantify your team’s work.
+Having metrics in place can greatly improve staff productivity.
+While there is no one formula for tracking wait staff productivity, here are four restaurant management tips you can use to quantify your team’s work.

 1. Track Table Performance

 In foodservice operations, waiters and servers are assigned to specific zones in restaurants, so the first step to tracking productivity is tracking the tables.
 It will be helpful to pair this information with feedback from your customers.
 Concrete reviews are the best way to gauge how customers feel about your staff, but if you don’t have those available, you could use these metrics instead: